The free tracial post-Lie-Rinehart algebra of planar aromatic trees for the design of divergence-free Lie-group methods: Post-Lie-Rinehart algebras

 \end{definition} Hence for all $X,Y,Z \in L$: \begin{enumerate}[label=(\roman*)] \item $ \Ass_{\triangleright}(X,Y,Z) - \Ass_{\triangleright}(Y,X,Z) = T(Y,X) \triangleright Z$ \quad \text{($\mathcal{R}=0 \Leftrightarrow L$ is a Lie-Rinehart module)},

 \item $X \triangleright T(Y,Z) = T((X \triangleright Y),Z) + T(Y, (X \triangleright Z))$ \quad \text{(torsion $T$ is parallel)}. \end{enumerate}

-\begin{ex}[The covariant derivation algebra] Let $(M,\nabla)$ be a manifold with a general $\TM$-connection $\nabla$ (not necessarily flat nor constant torsion).
+\begin{ex}[The covariant derivation algebra] This example illustrates how post-Lie-Rinehart structures arise naturally from connections on manifolds and govern the algebra of flows and geodesics.
+Let $(M,\nabla)$ be a manifold with a general $\TM$-connection $\nabla$ (not necessarily flat nor constant torsion).
 Associated with this geometric space is a natural post-Lie-Rinehart algebra which is governing the algebra of flows of vector fields and geodesics on $M$.
 We give a brief introduction and refer to~\cite{AlKaabi22aao} for details.
 Define the tensor algebra of vector fields

 where ${\XM\ppr\XM := \XM\otimes_R \XM}$.
 We follow~\cite{Oudom08otl,Ebrahimi15otl} and extend the connection to an $\R$-linear product $\tr$ on $T(\XM)$, as the Guin-Odoum construction: for $\varphi\in \R$, $X, Y\in \XM$ and $W_1,W_2\in T(\XM)$ let